wp-plugins/meta-extensions/readme.txt

 = 1.0.1 =
 * Upgraded to conf.txt instead of conf.txt for editing via the Plugin Editor.

+= 1.0.2 =
+* Fixed linebreaks with subtitles in several types.

 == Upgrade Notice ==